Close Menu

 Hepatitis E is most common in countries and regions with poor hygiene.
 In developed countries, hepatitis E is rare.
 It usually occurs through travel to endemic areas or by eating dirty food.

 There is no specific treatment for hepatitis E. Therefore, you must deal with the symptoms and getting plenty of rest.
 In some cases, you may need to go to the hospital if your symptoms are severe.
-This is particularly true for pregnant women, who are at higher risk of developing severe illness.
+This is particularly true for pregnant women who are at higher risk of developing severe illness.

-You can prevent yourself from getting hepatitis E by practicing good hygiene.
+You can prevent yourself from getting hepatitis E by using good hygiene.
 Wash your hands with soap and water.
 Avoid dirty food or water and avoid contact with blood or body fluids.
 There is no vaccine available to prevent hepatitis E in the United States, although vaccines are available in some other countries.

 Hepatitis E is a relatively rare viral infection in the United States and doctors are not required to report cases to health departments.
 As a result, it’s difficult to determine the exact number of people with hepatitis E in the United States.
 However, the CDC reports there were 236 cases new cases in the United States in 2019.